JTGizmo/project_mirari/README.md

 At this point this seems like an endless list, but you got to start somewhere.
 This will be heavily edited and changed as this progresses.

 1. Investigate whether features are possible
-    * Time and Date display - Status: Unknown
+    * Time and Date display - Status: Possible
     * Camera feed - Status: Unknown
-    * Welcome Message - Status: Unknown
+    * Welcome Message - Status: Possible
     * Motion Detection - Status: Unknown
     * Facial Recognition - Status: Unknown
     * Weather information - Status: Possible